openstack/magnum/doc/source/userguide.rst

 The definition and usage of the parameters for 'cluster-create' are as
 follows:

+\<name\>
+  Name of the cluster to create.
+If a name is not specified, a random name will be generated using a string and a number, for example "gamma-7-cluster".

 --cluster-template \<cluster-template\>
   The ID or name of the ClusterTemplate to use.
 This is a mandatory parameter.
 Once a ClusterTemplate is used to create a cluster, it cannot be deleted or modified until all clusters that use the ClusterTemplate have been deleted.

---name \<name\>
-  Name of the cluster to create.
-If a name is not specified, a random name will be generated using a string and a number, for example "gamma-7-cluster".

 --keypair \<keypair\>
   The name or UUID of the SSH keypair to configure in the cluster servers